drips-network/docs/docs/the-protocol/advanced/drips-inner-workings.md

 Which we would store on the timeline of the receiver.

 ### Calculation of Deltas
-Normally, a Drip will not start exactly at the beginning of a cycle.
+Normally, a stream will not start exactly at the beginning of a cycle.
 A stream will start most of the time during an ongoing cycle.

 Therefore, we need to split the start and end deltas into two separate deltas.